-Includes annual cash retainer, Lead Director cash retainer, and committee chair cash retainers.
-Reflects the temporary foregoing of the cash compensation for our non-employee directors effective on March 29, 2020.
+(1) Includes annual cash retainer, Lead Director cash retainer, and committee chair cash retainers.
+Reflects the temporary foregoing of the cash compensation for our non-employee directors effective from March 29, 2020 to August 1, 2020.

 Reflects the grant date fair value computed in accordance with the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718 and calculated based on the closing stock price on the grant date multiplied by the number of shares of our common stock subject to the RSU award.
-The total number of RSUs held by each non-employee director as of April 25, 2020, is shown in the Security Ownership of Directors and Executive Officers table on page 60.
-As of such date, our non-employee directors also held RSUs settleable in cash as follows: Mr. Holman - 5,000 units, Ms. Kerr - 12,927 units, Dr. Levy - 16,514 units, Mr. McCollough - 16,514 units, and Dr. Qubein - 16,514 units.
+The total number of RSUs held by each non-employee director as of April 24, 2021, is shown in the Security Ownership of Directors and Executive Officers table on page 60.
+As of such date, our non-employee directors also held RSUs settleable in cash as follows: Ms. Kerr - 12,927 units, Dr. Levy - 16,514 units, Mr. McCollough - 16,514 units, and Dr. Qubein - 16,514 units.